zostay/ghost/README.md

 The following primary secret keeper types are provided:

+ * `1password` - The 1Password secret keeper uses the 1Password Connect Server API to access secrets.
+You will need a 1Password family, business, or enterprise account and some shared vaults.
+Then you will need to setup a 1Password Connect Server running somewhere.
  * `http` - The http secret keeper accesses secrets provided by the ghost gRPC service.
 The ghost service can be run with the `ghost service start` command and used to wrap any keeper in the given configuration.
 As of this writing, the http keeper may only be used on a local machine as all communication is performed over a unix socket.
  * `human` - The human secret keeper provides a means of asking the person at the keyboard to enter a secret.
 A human keeper is configured with a number of questions, each acting as a secret the user is expected to supply upon request.
  * `keepass` - The Keepass secret keeper loads and stores secrets in a local Keepass database file.
 You will need to provide the Keepass secret keeper the path to the file as well as the master password for encrypting and decrypting the file.